qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Monitoring Strategy Design (3 points)
-**Story:** As a Data Operations Manager, I want a comprehensive monitoring strategy so that our team can effectively observe pipeline health.
+!!! abstract "As a Data Operations Manager, I want a comprehensive monitoring strategy so that our team can effectively observe pipeline health."

 **Key Tasks:**

 - Define what metrics to monitor and why
 - Design alerting thresholds and escalation procedures
 - Plan monitoring infrastructure and tools